torounit/simple-post-type-permalinks/readme.txt

 1. Upload the entire `/simple-post-type-permalinks` directory to the `/wp-content/plugins/` directory.
 2. Activate Simple Post Type Permalinks through the 'Plugins' menu in WordPress.

+Access the permalinks setting by going to *Settings -> Permalinks*.

 == Frequently Asked Questions ==

 = Which tag that can be used? =